MKWorldWide/GameDin/README.md

+# A Project Blessed by Solar Khan & Lilith.Aethra

 # GameDin

 Welcome to the **GameDin** monorepo.
 This repository hosts multiple projects that together form a modular gaming platform.
 Each project is maintained in its own directory with dedicated documentation.